voidquark/podman_play/README.md

 ```yaml
 podman_play_auto_update: true
 ```
 If you're using image tags without specific versions, such as `latest` or `stable`, you can enable the auto-update feature.
 However, to activate this feature, you need to annotate the pod YAML definition with `io.containers.autoupdate: registry`.
 Without this annotation, the auto-update won't take effect.
-It's worth noting that this feature is experimental for this role.
 For more details on how it works, check out the [documentation](https://docs.podman.io/en/latest/markdown/podman-auto-update.1.html#auto-updates-and-kubernetes-yaml).

 ```yaml
 podman_play_pod_authfile: ""